 students will not have created their GitHub accounts until sometime after the

-users need to be added to their teams at a later time (to do this, simply run
+need to be added to their teams at a later time (to do this, simply run the

-accounts).
-This is one reason why we use teams for access privileges: it’s
+This is one reason why we use teams for access privileges: it’s easy to set

-easy to set everything up even when the students have yet to create their
+everything up even when the students have yet to create their accounts (given

-And that’s it, the organization is primed and the students should have access to their repositories!
+And that’s it for setting up the course, the organization is primed and the students should have access to their repositories!